Unlocking Kaur’s War Chest: Your First Major Loot Opportunity in The Outer Worlds 2

 Step-by-Step Process:

-- Approach Kaur from behind while she’s distracted
+• Approach Kaur from behind while crouched in stealth mode

-- When the prompt appears, hold the button to pickpocket
+• When the pickpocket prompt appears, hold the button to execute the theft

 What’s Actually Inside Kaur’s War Chest?

 Let’s talk about whether this is even worth your time.
-Here’s the loot breakdown:
+Here’s the full loot breakdown:

 Standard Contents:

-- Designator Triple Barrel Shotgun – A solid weapon for close-quarters combat
+• Designator Triple Barrel Shotgun — A reliable non-unique weapon for close-quarters combat

 Bonus Loot (with Treasure Hunter Perk):